nuthanc/angular_advanced_fast/pluralsight_angular_services/README.md

 ### Provider Tokens and Recipes

-* providers in Decorator of Component and Module serves as a token
+* providers value in Decorator of Component and Module serves as a token
 * Similarly the Constructor parameter type that will receive the Injected value acts as a token
 ```ts
 providers: [